preciousBlessed/alx-system_engineering-devops/0x00-shell_basics/README.md

 It takes us to the home directory.

 #ls -l
-Todisplay the current directories content in a long format.
+To display the current directories content in a long format.

+#ls -la
+To display more detailed and hidden contents in the current diirectory.